bs3134/Homework-5/homework_5.md

 ![](homework_5_files/figure-markdown_github/unnamed-chunk-1-1.png)

--   From the ploy, we can find the observations in exp group is obviously higher than observations in control group.
+-   From the plot, we can find the observations in exp group is obviously higher than observations in control group.

 Problem 2
 =========